backstage/backstage/plugins/analytics-module-ga/README.md

 ## Installation

-1. Install this plugin in your Backstage instance: `yarn add @backstage/plugin-analytics-provider-ga`
+1. Install this plugin in your Backstage app:
+   `cd packages/app && yarn add @backstage/plugin-analytics-module-ga`
 2. Register the plugin with your App.
-In most instances of Backstage, this is as simple as adding `export { analyticsProviderGA } from '@backstage/plugin-analytics-provider-ga';` to your `packages/app/src/plugins.ts` file.
+In most instances of Backstage, this is as simple as adding `export { analyticsModuleGA } from '@backstage/plugin-analytics-module-ga';` to your `packages/app/src/plugins.ts` file.
 3. Configure the plugin (see below).